 In order to prevent air pollution, the Shizuoka Factory installed a city-gas fired boiler to replace its previous boiler, which used fuel oil A. As a result, the factory has continued to boast zero emissions of sulfur oxide (SOx) since 2007.
-The factory also evaluates emissions of smoke dust twice a year, and emission volumes are currently significantly lower than the figures promised in its pollution prevention agreement with Fujieda City (smoke dust concentration of less than 0.2g/m3N).
+The factory also evaluates emissions of smoke dust twice a year, and emission volumes are currently significantly lower than the figures promised in its pollution prevention agreement with Fujieda City (less than 0.05g/m3N).
 Going forward, the Shizuoka Factory will continue to strengthen its management systems to better prevent air pollution.